 It’s a common question.
-One many ask.
+One many of our customers regularly ask...
 Which garden furniture is best?

 There is no such thing as the perfect garden furniture material.
 There is the perfect material and set for you, but what’s right for one person, isn’t necessarily so for the next.

-If you’re looking to purchase new garden furniture, and I would assume anybody reading this article is looking to make a more informed purchase decision, then there’s a few simple questions you need to ask yourself before we buy:
+If you’re looking to purchase new garden furniture, and we would assume anybody reading this article is looking to make a more informed purchase decision, then there are a few simple questions you need to ask yourself before you buy:

 - How do you use your outdoor space?

 - What’s your budget?

 - What type of garden furniture?

 - How much care and maintenance will it require?

 - Will it stand up to the elements?